co-operating-systems/PhD/UseCases/VerifiableCredentials.md

 .
 ```

-With these two relations in hand we can define a class of agents whose credential is issued by a trusted issuer.
+With these two relations at hand, we can define a class of agents whose credential is issued by a trusted issuer.

-First, we define a relation that goes from agent to its credential followed by a relation from the credential to the issuer.
+First, we define a relation that goes from an agent to its credential followed by a relation from the credential to the issuer.

 ```Turtle
 <#hasCredentialIssuer> owl:propertyChainAxiom (